 Prepare for and respond to the unexpected; get back on track quickly

 What do you do if the road is blocked and you have to take a diversion – or worse, your tyre explodes on the motorway?
 Unforeseen events can derail any journey.
 Pension schemes need to be prepared for a wide variety of events, ranging from corporate transactions that impact their sponsor’s risk capacity or affordability profile to market shocks that affect a scheme’s funding level.
-Effective governance, good contingency plans, and defence manuals will help you remain focused on protecting members’ benefits, even when the unexpected happens.
+Effective governance, truly diverse investments, and good contingency plans will help you remain focused on protecting members’ benefits, even when the unexpected happens.

 Being able to respond to a new situation in an agile way requires good governance.